Lake Tye Challenge

 Monroe, United States • 30 May 2026

-The event is a fundraiser for local charities.
-Past proceeds have supported the Wild Sky Community Trails Association, a not-for-profit 501(c)(3).
-Donations can be made through the charity’s website or at the event.
+This event is a fundraiser for local charities, with past proceeds going to the Wild Sky Community Trails Association, a nonprofit focused on promoting and preserving non-motorized trails and recreation access in the Skykomish River Valley.
+Bib pick-up opens at 4:30 AM.
 Visit the organization's website for the most recent information.

 Race information